deepsquare-io/grid/docs/workflow/001-learn/04-core-concepts.md

 ### And, you.

-Without you, we couldn't make DeepSquare run.
-If you are ready to accelerate your software development experience with DeepSquare, you can read the next part about the [storage layout](/workflow/learn/storage-layout).
+Without you, we wouldn't be able to make DeepSquare work.
+If you're ready to accelerate your software development experience with DeepSquare, you can read the following section on [storage layout](/workflow/learn/storage-layout).